trstlabs/intento/docs/docs/actions/using-the-cli.md

 ## With AuthZ

-Message flow is similar to interchain acccounts.
-For using AuthZ, it is required to create a grant on the host chain.
-In the messages below, the grantee is the interchain account address.
+This flow is similar to interchain acccounts.
+For AuthZ, you first create a grant on the host chain.
+In the messages below, the grantee is the interchain account address associated with the action.
+This can be a self-hosted or a hosted ICA.

 For this we use another local Intento chain.
 On a host chain you can create a grant with a command like the following: